Bucket List: 15 Best Places to Visit in Okayama, Japan

 One of the Three Great Gardens of Japan, the Korakuen Garden is a major tourist attraction in Okayama.
 The garden is situated across the Asahi River from the Okayama castle and was constructed by Okayama’s feudal lord Ikeda Tsunamasa during the Edo period in 1700.

 Korakuen Garden has a scenic view with a castle backdrop, measuring 133,000 square meters, and features a central pond and three replica islands.

 A great and iconic castle with lots of history, the Okayama Castle or known as the Crow Castle for its black exterior wall, is a must-see for the history enthusiast.
 The castle was originally built in 1346 by the Nawa clan and rebuilt in 1590 by the head of the Ukita clan.

 Today, Okayama Castle exhibits the structure’s history and evolution, pottery studio, a restaurant, and lets visitors wear kimonos for free.

 Situated at the high land of Okayama, offering a great view of Okayama Prefecture is where the cherry blossom spot lays the Handayama Botanical Garden.

 Established in 1953, the botanical garden consists of 3,000 species and over 1,000 cherry trees.
 If you are visiting during the sakura season, the Handayama Botanical Garden is the perfect place to go.

 4. Saijo Inari

-A historical site dating back over 1200 years ago, and the settings of “The Legend of Momotaro” famous Japanese folklore, the Saijo Inari is considered as one of three main Inari Shrines in Japan.
+A historical site dating back over 1200 years ago and the settings of “The Legend of Momotaro,” famous Japanese folklore, the Saijo Inari, is considered one of three prominent Inari Shrines in Japan.